Frequently Asked Questions

 Q: What does the registration fee for fee-based students cover?

-A: The registration fee helps pay for adminsitrative costs associated with registration that are not covered by the other fees.
+A: The registration fee helps pay for administrative costs associated with registration that are not covered by the other fees.
 Without regard to the number of classes enrolled in, students pay this fee only once per semester no matter how many classes or whether paying by cash, check, or credit card.
-Note: This fee cannot be refunded even if a class is cancelled for whatever reason.
+Note: This fee is non-refundable.

 Q: Is there a FAQ section specifically geared toward the fee-based classes?